Ckrielle/Ckrielle/README.md

 Some things about me:

 - 💙 I love: Ethical Hacking (Crypto, RE), Linux (I use Arch btw), Python
-- 😤 I’m currently working on: [Fanimator](https://github.com/Ckrielle/Faminator), preparing for hashcode, on the [UOM CTF Team](https://csc.uom.gr/), and the eJPT
+- 😤 I’m currently working on: my internship at Citrix, an X86 disassembler, and becoming a better hackerman
-- 🌱 I’m currently learning: about life.
-And I got an arduino so there's that
+- 🌱 I’m currently learning: about binary exploitation and number theory
 - 👯 I’m looking to collaborate on: python projects and CTF teams
 - 💬 Ask me about: manga, why everyone should use linux, and why Aurelian was the best roman emperor
 - ⚡ Fun fact: Scio Latine